How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 Live bank integrations for real-time cash visibility.
 Automatically connect to all business accounts for up-to-the-minute cash positions across multiple entities and currencies.

 Scenario planning to model uncertainties.
-Test different 'what-if' scenarios to understand potential impacts of business decisions before committing resources.
+Test different 'what-if' cash flow scenarios to understand potential impacts of business decisions before committing resources.

-Automated categorisation of transactions.
-Eliminate manual data entry and reduce categorisation errors with intelligent transaction recognition.
+Automated categorization of transactions.
+Eliminate manual data entry and reduce categorization errors with intelligent transaction recognition.

 Tangible benefits